SIW22/Kaleidos/README.md

 ## User Stories

--Users are greeted with a splash page with branding id;
+-   Users are greeted with a splash page with branding id;
--Before loading the site, users may login or register a new account.
+-   Before loading the site, users may login or register a new account.
--Users can add images and descriptions of virtually anything.
+-   Users can add images and descriptions of virtually anything.
--Once added, items added can be edited or deleted.
+-   Once added, items added can be edited or deleted.
--1 user may have numerous collections of items, which can be sorted by category.
+-   1 user may have numerous collections of items, which can be sorted by category.

 ---